Riikta3/Riikta3/README.md

 My name is Tarik Klezo, I am a new motivated and passionated **Fullstack JS developer** , I'm living near **Paris** in France.

-After a professional reconversion at O'Clock I am currently working at Eridanis.
+After a professional reconversion at O'Clock I am currently working at [Eridanis](https://www.eridanis.com/).
 You can find me in [Linkedin](https://www.linkedin.com/in/tarik-klezo-0b1757103/) or check my [Website](http://www.tarikklezo.fr/).
-Today I'm looking for a job.

 ### 🛠️ Technologies